SandyShores73/Restormer/client/README.md

-# Restormer Remote Client
+# Luma Studio

-Electron + React desktop client for macOS (DMG) and Windows (NSIS EXE) that communicates with the Restormer Remote AI denoise server.
+Electron + React desktop client for macOS (DMG) and Windows (NSIS EXE) that communicates with the Luma Remote AI denoise server.

 The refreshed client ships with an Apple-inspired adaptive UI, animated loading screen, GPU job progress visualisations, live debugging console, and a first-run onboarding flow that validates a user-selected username/password against the server whitelist before enabling access.
-Every stage of the Restormer batch pipeline (model caching, per-pass inference, archiving) emits progress percentages so the macOS and Windows builds never appear “stuck” on a blank screen.
+Every stage of the Luma batch pipeline (model caching, per-pass inference, archiving) emits progress percentages so the macOS and Windows builds never appear “stuck” on a blank screen.